This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 A service that provides public IP addresses that can be purchased and owned independently.
 If your elastic container instance needs to access the Internet, you can configure an EIP for the instance.

-A service that provides enterprise-level public network gateways that can provide NAT proxy features after being associated with EIPs.
-You can configure an NAT when all elastic container instances in a VPC need to access the Internet.
+A service that provides enterprise-level Internet gateways.
+After the gateways are associated with EIPs, the gateways can provide NAT proxy features.
+You can configure a NAT gateway when all elastic container instances in a VPC need to access the Internet.

 Server Load Balancer (SLB)